 Will there be a Google Nest Audio 2?

 Google remains one of the largest multi-faceted technology companies in the world.
 In addition to dominating the search engine market, the company is a leading player in developing work-orientated audio devices.
-For example, the Google Pixel Buds Pro launched on July 28, 2022, bringing good noise canceling and Google Assistant integration.
+For example, the Google Pixel Buds Pro 2 launched on September 26, 2024, bringing good noise canceling and Google Assistant integration.
 The company’s cheaper alternative, the Google Pixel Buds A-Series, offer seamless Android integration for the productivity-minded.

-While Google unveiled updates to its new Gemini AI feature at its recent I/O developer conference, there was no mention of an update to its Nest Audio speaker series.
-However, Kyle Bradshaw of 9to5Google recently uncovered a new device in the Google Home app (version 3.16.)
+While Google unveiled updates to its new Gemini AI feature at this year’s I/O developer conference, there was no mention of an update to its Nest Audio speaker series.
+However, Kyle Bradshaw of 9to5Google uncovered a new device in the Google Home app (version 3.16.)
 Perhaps unsurprisingly, this device is named “Nest Audio” in the code, just like its 2020 predecessor.
 Bradshaw also discovered another device in the code labeled “Nest Hub Max” alongside the previous 2019 model.
 Closer inspection revealed that the upcoming device will use the same Google Assistant smart display software as all previous Nest Hubs.
 This makes it likely that Google’s next-gen Nest speakers will use Google’s Fuchsia OS instead of Android.

-• Google Nest Mini — October 22, 2019
+- Google Nest Mini — October 22, 2019

-• Google Nest Audio — October 5, 2020
+- Google Nest Audio — October 5, 2020

 According to Bradshaw, there were signs of a new Nest speaker last fall.
 Notably, the product appeared to feature ultra-wideband connectivity, similar to the Google Pixel Tablet.
 Unfortunately, development seemed to come to a grinding halt last summer, with Google contemplating whether to ditch its Fuchsia operating system on the device.
 It is unclear at this stage whether Google’s next-gen Nest Audio speaker will be a renewal of earlier hardware or an entirely new project category.

-Nevertheless, Google seemingly favors updating its Nest product category in the fall.
+Nevertheless, Google favors updating its Nest product category in the fall.
 For example, the Google Nest Mini came to market on October 22, 2019.
 The Google Nest Audio followed just 11 months and 13 days later on October 5, 2020.
 Judging by that metric, we should have seen the Google Nest Audio 2 come to fruition during 2021 or 2022.
-While that didn’t happen, it has been over three years since the Google Nest Audio came to market.
+While that didn’t happen, it has been over four years since the Google Nest Audio came to market.
 We should see an upgrade soon, provided Google remains invested in its smart home category.

 Should you wait for the Google Nest Audio 2?